Tuesday, August 5, 2025

 Athletes of all ages and background's need to heed their bodies messages and spend time healing the damage that accumulates in day to day living and competing in sport.

 Some time ago Ginny suggested I start too look into a guy Kelly Starrett.
 It led me on a path I had been too shy to follow.
 Kelly is a serious operator.
 I am enthralled by his teaching, practice, presence and personality.
+Great to work with him in Munich.

 Quite the year 2017.
 I achieved things I hadn't even considered .....thanks guys.
 And I have a long list of names too check out now.